Infill planes old and new

 3. Fitting the infills

-Infill blocks are trued, scribed, and shaped to meet the metal perfectly.
+Infill blocks are trued, scribed, and fitted tight to the metal.

 Why an infill?